 Visions & Voices

 Initiated in 1999, the Visions & Voices student playwriting program brings professional teaching artists into public high school classrooms for intensive, month-long residencies during which students learn about the basic elements of theater, with each writing a short play.
 Designed to meet Oregon benchmarks for Arts and English/Language Arts, Visions & Voices’ curriculum addresses theatrical conventions and dramatic structure, as well as acting, writing and constructive critical response.
 The program culminates at the end of the school year with free, public readings of plays selected from all the residency sites, performed by professional actors.
-In addition, up to six Visions & Voices “graduates” are chosen to participate as Promising Playwrights in PCS’s annual JAW Playwrights Festival, working alongside professionals from across the country as they further refine their plays, which are again performed.
+In addition, up to six Visions & Voices “graduates” are chosen to participate as Promising Playwrights in PCS’s annual JAW Playwrights Festival, working alongside professionals from across the country as they write new short plays, which are again performed.

 Summer Teen Theater Intensives